- Search The Registry

 - About Us

 George Stinney Jr.

-George Stinney was found guilty of killing a 7-year-old and an 11-year-old White girl in a trial that lasted less than a day in the tiny Southern mill town of Alcolu, S.C.
+George Stinney was found guilty of killing a 7-year-old and an 11-year-old white girl in a trial that lasted less than a day in the tiny Southern mill town of Alcolu, S.C.
 The town was segregated as most were in those days, by race.
 Nearly all the evidence, including a confession that was central to the case against Stinney, has disappeared, along with the transcript of the trial.
-Lawyers working on behalf of Stinney's family have sworn statements from his relatives accounting for his time the day the girls were killed, from a cellmate saying he never confessed to the crime and from a pathologist disputing the findings of the autopsy done on the victims.
+Lawyers working on behalf of Stinney's family had sworn statements from his relatives accounting for his time the day the girls were killed, from a cellmate saying he never confessed to the crime and from a pathologist disputing the findings of the autopsy done on the victims.

 Even in 1944, there was an outcry over putting someone so young in the electric chair.
 Newspaper accounts said the straps in the chair didn't fit around his 95-pound body and an electrode was too big for his leg.
 Stinney's supporters said racism, common in the Jim Crow era South, meant deputies in Clarendon County did little investigation after they decided Stinney was the prime suspect.
 They said he was pulled from his parents and interrogated without a lawyer.
 Stinney was the only Black person in the courtroom during his one-day trial.
 The prosecutor arguing against him was Ernest "Chip" Finney III, the son of South Carolina's first black Chief Justice.
 Finney said last month he won't preset any evidence against Stinney at the hearing, but if a new trial is granted, he will ask for time to conduct a new investigation.